 The outline of a business plan features five main areas, including an executive summary, a company description, an operations plan, marketing & sales plans, and a financial plan.

-Read on for an overview, or let our business plan software for salons, spas and studios walk you through each step and automate your financial forecasts with a 14-day free trial.Create Your Plan with LaunchPlan
+Read on for an overview, or let our business plan software for salons, spas and studios walk you through each step and automate your financial forecasts with a 60 day risk-free guarantee.
+You'll get a 100% refund if you're not 100% satisfied..Create Your Plan with LaunchPlan

 The executive summary addresses the key parts of your plan from a high level and is an expanded elevator pitch to potential investors and banks.
 It should answer common questions about your health or beauty business, like its fee structure (ex. per appointment or through monthly subscriptions), physical layout, target customers, neighborhood and surrounding businesses.